enesdurmus/Infected_Mario/README.md

 # Infected_Mario
-This is a simple platform game as my phyton project.
+This is a simple platform game as my python project.